wangechi01-a/Carbon-Footprints-For-Industries-in-Kenya/README.md

 ## How to Use

-1. **Select Your Industry**: Choose from Manufacturing, Agriculture, or Transportation.
+1. **Select Your Industry**: Choose Manufacturing, Agriculture, or Transportation.
-2. **Input Data**: Enter your monthly energy consumption and waste generation using the provided sliders.
+2. **Input Data**: Use the sliders to enter monthly energy consumption and waste generation data.
-   - **Manufacturing**: Input data for electricity, natural gas, fuel oil, and waste.
+   - **Manufacturing**: Enter values for electricity, natural gas, fuel oil, and waste.
-   - **Agriculture**: Input data for electricity, diesel, and waste.
+   - **Agriculture**: Enter values for electricity, diesel, and waste.
-   - **Transportation**: Input data for diesel and gasoline.
+   - **Transportation**: Enter values for diesel and gasoline.
-3. **Calculate Emissions**: Click the "Calculate CO₂ Emissions" button to generate a detailed report of your carbon emissions by category and the total carbon footprint.
+3. **Calculate Emissions**: Click "Calculate CO₂ Emissions" to see the emissions breakdown and total carbon footprint.